 Our permanent exhibition on cultural history is complemented by temporary exhibitions.
 These last six months to a year and span a wide range of topics from history and society to contemporary art, photography, literature, and comics.
 There are also smaller exhibitions, with objects from our collection, across three exhibition spaces.

 The museum has a special focus on educational work.
 The extensive instructional programs, the research possibilities in our Library and Archives, and the varied events calendar are aimed at children, young people, and adults.
 Besides our regular guided tours and workshops, we also host talks, concerts, and readings.
 Each year, we organize a cultural summer program.
-In 2007, we launched the educational initiative “on.tour – The JMB Tours Schools,” which has since visited schools in all of Germany’s states with a tour bus and a mobile exhibition.
+From 2007 to 2018, our educational initiative “on.tour – The JMB Tours Schools” visited schools in all of Germany’s states with a tour bus and a mobile exhibition.
+Since 2019, we have been on the road with a variety of workshops themed around the new Jewish Places website and are currently developing new formats to accompany the new core exhibition (more on our outreach programs).
 We also design teaching materials for schools.